List of Tamagotchi characters: Violetchi

-Lovelitchi
+Lovelitchi/Lovelin

-In other languages and versions, she is known as Raburitchi, Lavulitchi, and Lovelytchi.
-Lovelitchi was introduced in the anime as a shy, kind, sweet girl who didn't know how to make friends, since she was bullied in the past.
+In other languages and versions, she is known as Raburitchi, Lavulitchi, or Lovelytchi.

+Lovelitchi was introduced in the anime as a shy, kind, sweet girl who didn't know how to make friends, since she was bullied in the past for her celebrity status.
 She is best friends with some of the other central characters, including Mametchi, Memetchi, Kuchipatchi, as well as several other characters who know of her secret double-life under her stage name, Lovelin.
-Lovelin is a pop star that appears alongside Gotchiman in his television show.
-Lovelitchi has parents, Lovepapalitchi and Lovemamalitchi, who run the TamaCafe.
-Uwasatchi is oblivious to the secret.
-However, she wants to stir gossip about Lovelin and suspects Lovelitchi knows something about her.
-Lovelitchi wears a pink dress with a blue bow, two sets of pink beads on her ears (with the set on her right having two pink hearts), blue tights and a pink purse shaped like a heart.
-Like Mametchi, she is usually obtained with the best possible care.
-In animated media, she is voiced by Kei Shindō (in Japanese).